A Joint Model and Data Driven Method for Distributed Estimation: Binary Quantization Scheme

-where $\mathcal{L}_{binary}^{K}(\gamma)$ is first given in \eqref{eq: mse lower bound 1} as the lower bound for estimation using $\mathbf{u}$.
-The equality in \eqref{MMSE lower bound of mean-value U} holds if and only if $\hat{\theta}(\bar{u})=\mathbb{E}_{\theta}\left[\theta p\left(\bar{u}\left|\theta\right.\right)\right]/ \mathbb{E}_{\theta}\left[ p\left(\bar{u}\left|\theta\right.\right)\right]$. \end{Proposition} \begin{IEEEproof} See Appendix \ref{Proof of Proposition Mean Value Fisher Information 1} for details. \end{IEEEproof} \begin{Remark} According to the reciprocity of the estimation MSE and Fisher information \cite{6882252}, i.e., higher Fisher information implies lower MSE and vice versa, both \eqref{eq: fisher information 1} and \eqref{MMSE lower bound of mean-value U} indicate that the achievable minimum MSE for estimating $\theta$ with either $\mathbf{u}$ or $\bar{u}$ is equivalent.
-The employment of original quantized data $\mathbf{u}$ for estimation in FC renders its input dimension susceptible to changes in the number of sensors.
-Therefore, when the designed FC cannot adopt to fluctuations in the number of sensors, the performance is likely to deteriorate.
-The mean-fusion operation enables the FC to use $\bar{u}$ with fixed input dimension and robustly serve the system with dynamical number of sensors in the network. \end{Remark}

-According to Remark \ref{Remark: optimality of mean fusion 1}, we are motivated to implement a FC with mean-fusion operation, as shown in Fig \ref{Mean value fusion for one-bit quantizer}: After the binary quantized data $\{u_k\}_{k=1}^K$ from all sensors are received by the FC, they are first averaged to get $\bar{u} = \frac{1}{K}\sum_{k=1}^{K}u_k$.
+As shown in Fig \ref{Mean value fusion for one-bit quantizer}, we are motivated by Remark \ref{Remark: optimality of mean fusion 1} to implement a FC with mean-fusion operation.
+After the binary quantized data $\{u_k\}_{k=1}^K$ from all sensors are received by the FC, they are first averaged to get $\bar{u} = \frac{1}{K}\sum_{k=1}^{K}u_k$.
 Then, the desired parameter $\theta$ is estimated as